rsoiffer/Forge-of-Power/combat-rules.md

 ### Death Save

-A death save is a {Fortitude} save against DC 10.
+A death save is a Fortitude save against DC 10.

 Critical Success
 : Your dying condition decreases by 2